 You typically won’t find a pair of waterproof earbuds with multiple microphones, but the Endurance Runs are the exception that proves the rule.
-The earbuds’ dual-microphone design makes them a good pair of headphones to wear while making phone calls, and allows you to trigger a mode called “Ambient Aware,” that lets some outside noises leak into your ears.
+The earbuds’ dual-microphone design makes them a good pair of headphones to wear while making phone calls, and allows you to trigger a mode called “Ambient Aware,” which lets some outside noises leak into your ears.
 This may sound counterintuitive when you’re trying to focus on your music or podcast, but can be very helpful if you wear these earbuds while running.
 It’s important to hear the sound of a car beeping, or a cyclist letting you know they’re coming up fast from behind.

 If the JBL Endurance Run earbuds fit properly, and you want to exercise using the smallest headphones possible, we can’t recommend this pair highly enough.